View some of Coordinated Care's benefits below. View the complete list of benefits available (PDF).

 You will receive a free car seat if you submit the form at least six weeks before your due date.

-- Translation of health coverage benefits - Coordinated Care can also help translate available services.
 If you need something translated into a language other than English, please call Coordinated Care.
+We can also provide things in other formats such as Braille, CD or large print.

 Coordinated Care will cover eye exams every 12 months for members under age 21 and every 24 months for members 21 and over.
 To find a vision provider, search our Provider Directory and select “Vision” for type of provider.